Electronic filter: T and π filters

 Three-element filters can have a 'T' or 'π' topology and in either geometries, a low-pass, high-pass, band-pass, or band-stop characteristic is possible.
 The components can be chosen symmetric or not, depending on the required frequency characteristics.
 The high-pass T filter in the illustration, has a very low impedance at high frequencies, and a very high impedance at low frequencies.
 That means that it can be inserted in a transmission line, resulting in the high frequencies being passed and low frequencies being reflected.
 Likewise, for the illustrated low-pass π filter, the circuit can be connected to a transmission line, transmitting low frequencies and reflecting high frequencies.
 Using m-derived filter sections with correct termination impedances, the input impedance can be reasonably constant in the pass band.

 Multiple-element types

-Multiple-element filters are usually constructed as a ladder network.
+Multiple-element filtration are usually constructed as a ladder network.
 These can be seen as a continuation of the L,T and π designs of filters.
 More elements are needed when it is desired to improve some parameter of the filter such as stop-band rejection or slope of transition from pass-band to stop-band.

+Reflectionless filter

+Reflectionless filters are passive structures that in principle have identically zero reflection coefficient at all frequencies.
+Such structures may be synthesized with lumped inductors, capacitors, and resistors, or by transmission lines and resistors.